 AREA OF EXPERTISE

-Corina Graif is an an Assistant Professor in the Department of Sociology and Criminology and a Research Associate at the Population Research Institute at at The Pennsylvania State University.
+Corina Graif is an an Assistant Professor in the Department of Sociology and Criminology and a Research Associate at the Population Research Institute at The Pennsylvania State University.
 She received a PhD in Sociology from Harvard University in 2011 and was a Robert Wood Johnson Health and Society Scholar at the University of Michigan, Ann Arbor during 2011-2013.
-She studies spatial stratification and neighborhood effects on crime.
+She studies spatial stratification, mobility, and neighborhood effects on risk and crime.
 Her published work focuses among others on the consequences of urban poverty and population diversity on crime and on the dynamics of personal and community social capital.
-It highlights the role that the severity of crime plays in influencing prossecutorial misconduct, and the relationship between neighborhood violence, immigration, and diversity in multi-ethnic and multi-racial urban US contexts.
+It highlights the role that the severity of crime plays in influencing prosecutorial misconduct, and the relationship between neighborhood violence, immigration, and diversity in multi-ethnic and multi-racial urban US contexts.

 Corina is interested in conceptual and methodological aspects related to measuring neighborhood effects, spatial contexts, network dynamics, and in survey and experimental design and analysis.
-Working with studies such as the Moving to Opportunity for Fair Housing Demonstration Program (MTO), the National Neighborhood Crime Study (NNCS), the Census, and the Project for Human Development in Chicago Neighborhoods (PHDCN), she predominantly conducts quantitative analyses and uses GIS techniques to create innovative measures of spatial context.
+Working with studies such as the Moving to Opportunity for Fair Housing Demonstration Program (MTO), the National Neighborhood Crime Study (NNCS), the Census, and the Project for Human Development in Chicago Neighborhoods (PHDCN), she predominantly conducts quantitative analyses and uses GIS techniques.
 Her projects address issues that have strong significance for urban and local policy related to mobility, health, and crime.

-Corina's work is published in City and Community, Social Psychology Quarterly, American Behavioral Scientist, Homicide Studies, Research in Occupational Stress and Well Being, and by the Russell Sage Foundation, among others.
-Her projects have been awarded the Howard T. Fischer Prize for Excellence in GIS and recognized by the ASA Sections on Community and Urban Sociology and on Children and Youth.
-Recently, she received research grants from the Robert Wood Johnson Foundation, a Doctoral Dissertation Research Grant from the U.S. Department of Housing and Urban Development (HUD), the Eliot Fellowship Award from GSAS, and fellowships from the Center for American Political Studies at Harvard and the Alfred Taubman Center for State and Local Government, at the John F. Kennedy School of Government.
+Corina's work is published in Criminology, City and Community, American Journal of Epidemiology, Population and Environment, Social Psychology Quarterly, American Behavioral Scientist, Homicide Studies, Sociology Compass, and by the Russell Sage Foundation, among others.
+Her projects have received the Roy Buck Award for the best social science article in 2015 from the Penn State's College of Liberal Arts, the Howard T. Fischer Prize for Excellence in GIS from Harvard University, and recognized by the American Sociological Association Sections on Community and Urban Sociology and on Children and Youth.
+She received research grants from the National Science Foundation, Social Science Research Institute at Penn State, Robert Wood Johnson Foundation, a Doctoral Dissertation Research Grant from the U.S. Department of Housing and Urban Development (HUD), the Eliot Fellowship Award from GSAS, and fellowships from the Center for American Political Studies at Harvard and the Alfred Taubman Center for State and Local Government, at the John F. Kennedy School of Government.